esa-palosaari/tower-defence/README.md

   * `README.md` -- This file.

 ## Requirements
-The game requires the SFML library to run.
+The game requires the SFML library to compile.
 You can get download and installation instructions from [https://www.sfml-dev.org/](https://www.sfml-dev.org/).

 ## Updating Makefile
 1. If you've written new .cpp files, edit file `CMakeLists.txt` and add the new .cpp files there as parameters to add_executable()